 This is unexpected.
 I knew dropping him off at college would be challenging, but I don’t think my tears are about that.
 I miss him — my sweet, sensitive boy who has proven how incredibly rewarding a mother-son relationship can be — how it can rival and beat the most intimate mother-daughter one.
 Even at the age of seventeen, on the very rare occasion that I’d decide to attempt a weekend nap, he’d find me.
 “Mom, why are you lying down?”
 He’d climb on my bed beside me.

 I was the one who wanted him to go miles and miles away.
 I wanted him to get a chance to live in New York City, meet wholly new and different people than the ones he went to high school with.
 I wanted him to take interesting classes, like Introduction to Cultural Anthropology, that I had never taken.
 He is doing what I never did.
 He is living the life I have always wanted for him.
 Even if his few texts since he left have been about logistics and the few phone calls have been rushed, I’m happy for him.

 This is, after all, what I wanted.

-Maybe all my symptoms are depression related, even if that doesn’t seem to fit in my mind.
-I went through a lot in the last two years, our whole family did.
-My middle child came out as transgender turning my life upside down, my husband had two back surgeries and had to take some time off from work.
+Maybe all my symptoms are depression related, even if that doesn’t fit my mind.
+I went through a lot in the last two years, but our whole family did.
+My middle child came out as transgender, turning my life upside down; my husband had two back surgeries and had to take some time off from work.

-I woke up whimpering in the fetal position, the dream the most vivid one I’ve had in a long time.
+I woke up whimpering in the fetal position, the dream the most vivid I’ve had in a long time.
 Maybe my husband is right.

 You May Also Want to Read: